History of the Jews in Bosnia and Herzegovina: War in Bosnia and Herzegovina

 The Jewish community of Bosnia and Herzegovina was headed by Ivan Ceresnjes from 1992 until his emigration to Israel in 1996.
 His tenure coincided with the Bosnian War of 1992–1995.

 When the besieging Serb army occupied the Jewish cemetery in Sarajevo, from where they sniped on the city, Ceresnjes gave permission to the Army of the Republic of Bosnia and Herzegovina to target the cemetery.

 The Sarajevo Jewish humanitarian society, La Benevolencija, also provided aid to thousands of besieged Sarajevo residents, supplying food, medicine, and postal and radio communications.

 Ceresnjes told a local paper that the nonsectarian relief effort was partly a gesture of gratitude to local Muslims who had hidden Jews during the Nazi occupation of Yugoslavia.

 After the war started, La Benevolencija assisted the American Jewish Joint Distribution Committee in the evacuation of 2,500 Sarajevo residents, only one-third of whom were Jewish.
 There were 11 evacuations in all, three by air early on in the war, and eight by bus convoy after the airport had been closed to civilian traffic.
 While other convoys were stopped, the Ceresnjes convoys all got through, as field staff from the Joint negotiated cease fires to ensure safe transfer.

 In 1997, the Jewish population of Bosnia and Herzegovina was 600, about half of whom were living in Sarajevo.
 Most Jews who had fled Sarajevo and Bosnia chose to remain in Israel after the wars had ended, though some returned and others moved elsewhere, such as Robert Rothbart (born Boris Kajmaković).

 Independent Bosnia and Herzegovina

 The Jewish Community in Bosnia and Herzegovina has been led by Jakob Finci since 1995.

 The Constitution of Bosnia and Herzegovina reserves certain top political positions, including membership of the Presidency and of the House of Peoples to members of the three constitutive peoples (Bosniaks, Croats and Serbs).
 In 2009 the European Court of Human Rights established in the Sejdić and Finci v.
 Bosnia and Herzegovina ruling that the country's Constitution violates the European Convention on Human Rights.
 An agreement between political parties to amend the Constitution accordingly is still pending, notwithstanding international pressure.

 This has not prevented Bosnian Jews from achieving prominent positions: among them, Sven Alkalaj was Minister of Foreign Affairs from 2007 to 2012.

+In 2024, Jews and Muslims from Bosnia and Herzegovina jointly observed International Holocaust Remembrance Day to facilitate dialogue and respect in response to the Gaza war.